Unifying lower bounds for algebraic machines, semantically: Algebraic surfaces for an optimization problem

+While this Theorem underlies Mulmuley's proof technique, it is not explicitly stated in his article.
+This result follows from \cref{thm:mulmuley} and the following two lemmas which appear as claims at the end of Section 5.3 in \cite{Mulmuley99}.

-Mulmuley's result follows from Thm. \ref{thm:mulmuley} and the two lemmas: \begin{lemma} Let $S$ be a finite set of curves of total degree $\delta$, and $K$ be a compact.
+\begin{lemma} Let $S$ be a finite set of curves of total degree $\delta$, and $K$ be a compact.
 The cells of the decomposition $\Collins{S}$ of $K$ have a volatility bounded by a polynomial in $\delta$. \end{lemma} \begin{proof} Let $c$ be a cell in $\Collins{S}$ and $g(x,y)=0$ be the equation of one of the boundaries of $\projectionAz{c}$ in the affine plane.
 The degree of $g$ is bounded by the degree of the intersection of surfaces in $S$.
 Any extrema $x$ of $f''$, where $f$ is a parametrization $y=f(x)$ of this boundary, can be represented as a point $(x,y,y^{(1)},y^{(2)},y^{(3)})$ in the 5-dimensional phase space that satisfy polynomial equations of the form:

 where all the polynomials' degrees are all bounded by the degree of the intersection of surfaces in $S$ (as they are the derivatives of $g$).
 So, by the Milnor--Thom theorem, such points are in number polynomial in the total degree of the surfaces of $S$. \end{proof}